wso2/carbon-kernel/README.md

 ## New Features
 * Simplified one configuration file
+* Java17 support - Starting from kernel 4.7.0 release, the kernel can now be compiled on Java 11 and run on Java version from 11 to 17.
 * Log4j2 upgrade
 * Tomcat upgrade - Tomcat is upgraded to version 9.0.22.